CartoDB/cartodb/doc/API.md

 ### Event listener support

-The CartoDB.js is highly asynchronous, meaning your application can get on with what it needs to do while the library efficiently does what you request in the background.
+CartoDB.js is highly asynchronous.
+Your application can get on with what it needs to do while the library efficiently does what you request in the background.
 This is useful for loading maps or getting query results.
 At the same time, we have made it very simple to add listeners and callbacks to the async portions of the library.

 #### Loading events

-The **createLayer** and **createVis** functions returns two important events for you to take advantage of: the first is **done**, which will let your code know that the library has successfully read the information from the Viz JSON and loaded the layer you requested.
-The second is ‘error’, which lets you know something did not go as expected when loading a requested layer:
+The **createLayer** and **createVis** functions trigger two important events for you to take advantage of.
+The first one is **done**, which will let your code know that the library has successfully read the information from the Viz JSON and loaded the layer you requested.
+The second is **error**, which lets you know that something did not go as expected when trying to load the requested layer:

 <div class="code-title">Loading events</div>
 ```javascript